-Commercial use of Hola for business class VPN is available through our Luminati service.
+For commercial use of proxies all over the world we recommend Luminati service.
 The Hola peer-to-peer architecture makes Hola free and secure.
 However, some users may prefer not to contribute their idle resources to the Hola network, and thus can join the Hola premium service, which lets you use Hola without your idle resources being used in return

 About Hola premium subscription:

 Your use of Hola Free VPN Proxy is free of charge in exchange for safely using some of your device's resources (WiFi and very limited cellular data), and only when you are not using your device.
 You may turn this off by joining Hola premium service.
 Please see our TOS for further information.

 Our vision at Hola is to make the web world wide again, by allowing users to

 browse the web privately, securely, and freely -- no censorship, no geographical